Traveling by motorbike/scooter.

 It happens once a year, and on the eve of Nyepi just about everything shuts down early.
 There are processions called ogoh-ogoh with scary looking statues of demons.
 The statues are so big and detailed that people pull over every few feet to take pictures.
 On Nyepi, “The day of Silence” no one is allowed to go outside, or leave their homes or hotels, and the lights need to be turned off.

 From what I’m told it’s believed that if you leave your light on, then demons will come, and the statues are supposed to scare them away.

 Ubud is beautiful and green, and everyone is so kind.
 We tried to make it to the monkey forest sanctuary but ran out of time.
-Instead we got lost on the way back to Kuta, and drove in circles a couple times.
+Instead, we got lost on the way back to Kuta and drove in circles a couple of times.